Ann Howard (mezzo-soprano)

-Life
+Early life

-Howard was born in Streatham, London.
-Her father, William Alfred Swadling, was an electrical engineer and her mother was Winifred, née Howell.
-She left school aged 15 and went to work as an assistant in a jewellery shop, later moving to Garrard & Co, jewellers, which had its own operatic group.
-In her spare time she took singing lessons with Topliss Green and Rodolpha Lhombino.
-She was able to resign from shop work when she was offered a position touring, appearing in musicals and pantomimes.
+The daughter of William Alfred Swadling and his wife Gladys Winifred Swadling (née Howell), Ann Pauline Swadling was born in Streatham, London on 22 July 1934.
+Her father was an engineer.
+She left school aged 15 and went to work as an assistant in the jewelry shop Finnigans of Bond Street, later moving to Garrard & Co, jewellers, which had its own operatic group.
+In her spare time she took singing lessons; studying with Topliss Green in London from 1956 to 1962 and Rodolpha Lhombino from 1962 to 1963.